Responsive Community Grants

 d.
 Leadership, Collaboration and Community Engagement: Does the proposed project or program foster leadership, encourage collaboration, or increase community participation?

-5. The Foundation will accept and review one Letter of Intent from an eligible organization.
-In cases where an organization submits multiple Letters of Intent, the first submission received will be considered by the Foundation.
+4. The Foundation will accept and review one Letter of Intent from an eligible organization.
+NOTE: In cases where an organization submits multiple Letters of Intent, the first submission received will be considered by the Foundation.

 ELIGIBILITY